soham-c04/SimpleScaler-IPC-optimizer/README.md

   - Go to a new-line and then repeat until required non-cache/non-TLB parameters are given.
 - Enter a newline (press Enter).
 - Enter cache/TLB paramters in following format:
-  - Enter inputs to (atmost) 5 rows in order for: dl1-cache, il1-cache, dl2-cache, d-tlb, i-tlb
+  - Enter inputs to (atmost) 5 rows in order for: dl1-cache, il1-cache, dl2-cache, d-tlb, i-tlb.
   - In each row enter
     - list of single-space-separated associativity values (Use 0 for default value)
     - 2 spaces